Earl Van Dorn: Battle of Thompson's Station

-Van Dorn also succeeded at Battle of Thompson's Station on March 5, 1863.
-There a U.S. brigade, under Col. John Coburn, left Franklin to reconnoiter to the south.
+Van Dorn was also victorious at the Battle of Thompson's Station on March 5, 1863.
+There a Union brigade, under Col. John Coburn, left Franklin to reconnoiter to the south.
 About four miles short of Spring Hill, Coburn attacked a Confederate force composed of two regiments and was repulsed.
 Van Dorn then sent Brig.
 Gen. William Hicks Jackson's dismounted soldiers to make a direct frontal assault, while Brig.
-Gen. Bedford Forrest's troopers went around Coburn's left and into the U.S. rear.
-After three charges were beaten back, Jackson finally carried the U.S. position as Forrest captured Coburn's wagon train, blocking the road to Columbia and the only escape route for U.S. soldiers.
+Gen. Nathan Bedford Forrest's troopers followed Van Dorn's orders and went around Coburn's left and into the Union rear.
+After three charges were beaten back, Jackson finally carried the U.S. position, as Forrest captured Coburn's wagon train, blocking the road to Columbia and the only escape route for Union soldiers.
 Nearly out of ammunition as well as surrounded, Coburn surrendered.

+"Van Dorn [had] learned his lessons well from his bitter experiences at Pea Ridge and Corinth.
+With Sheridan not far away, he had wisely not divided his cavalry and had let the enemy come to him.
+His intelligence information was correct, as was his understanding of the terrain and road network where the action was fought.
+His plan of battle, based on the concept of drawing Coburn as far from Franklin as possible, was successful, thus making it all the more difficult for that officer to either escape or be reinforced.
+The Battle of Thompson's Station was important in that it prevented a union of Coburn's and Sheridan's forces and [it] marked Van Dorn as a promising and skillful leader of cavalry and mounted infantry.
+His popularity, already on the rise after the dark days of Corinth, was increased even more by the victory that March day in 1863.
+A mobile correspondent was soon to report the following, 'As Van Dorn rode along the column after the strife had ceased, cheer upon cheer greeted him from the enthusiastic soldiery, who under his daring direction had achieved the victory, and he is undoubtedly held high at the present moment in the estimation of his forces, and this confidence is well deserved.'"

 First Battle of Franklin

-On March 16, 1863, Van Dorn was given command of the cavalry corps of the Army of Tennessee and fought his last fight April 10 at the First Battle of Franklin, skirmishing with the cavalry of Gordon Granger and losing 137 men to Granger's 100 or so.
+On March 16, 1863, Van Dorn was placed in command of the cavalry corps of the Army of Tennessee and fought his last fight April 10 at the First Battle of Franklin, skirmishing with the cavalry of Gordon Granger and losing 137 men to Granger's 100 or so.
 This minor action caused Van Dorn to halt his movement and rethink his plans, and subsequently, he returned to the Spring Hill area.
-Bedford Forrest, commanding one of Van Dorn's cavalry brigades, criticized his judgment as a general, and an angered Van Dorn challenged Forrest to a duel.
-However, Forrest talked him out of it, preventing an altercation that may have been fatal to both of them.
+Forrest, commanding one of Van Dorn's cavalry brigades, criticized his judgment as a general, and an angered Van Dorn challenged Forrest to a duel.
+However, Forrest talked him out of it, reminding him of how important to the Confederacy they both were.